hrajaka/targetless_lidar_camera_calibration/pcl_segmentation/README.md

 using ML-based segmentation
 **

+## Matlab file
+the pclsegmentation.m file implements a similar K-means algorithm(the distance to cluster's mean is parameter instead of number of clusters) for pcl points.
+However, the quality of result is largely depent on the selection of distance parameter, and it always tends to group things near the lidar together.
+Maybe another similarity metrics could be tried instead of Euclidean distance but I found another algorithm that generally does a better job.
+See below.

 ## Explaination
 matlab does not support point cloud processing that well so this LiDAR segmentation is done in C++ using open source Point Cloud Library(pcl).
 Therefore this code requires at least PCL1.5 to run.
 Refer: http://pointclouds.org/